ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 $$
 {{< /math >}}

 It means that we can find this common part {{< math >}}$\nabla_{\!y} L \cdot \partial f^3_{\theta}/\partial h_2${{< /math >}} when calculate the second summand, and then reuse it when calculating the third summand.
-That's allows us to do the calculations even more efficiently.
+That allows us to do the calculations even more efficiently.
 And this is not a coincidence: the same trick works in deeper networks as well!

 ### General algorithm for backpropagation

 Previously we considered a network with three layers.
 Now I want to generalize the formula for loss gradient to the general case of the network with $N$ layers.

-Note that in each summand on the right-hand side of equation $\eqref{nablamcL}$ only the last multiplier is a derivative with respect to the parameters $\theta$.
-The beginning part of each product is a gradient of “truncated composition” like in $\eqref{truncated}$ with respect to the output of some of the hidden layer.
+Note that in each summand on the right-hand side of the equation $\eqref{nablamcL}$ only the last multiplier is a derivative with respect to the parameters $\theta$.
+The beginning part of each product is a gradient of “truncated composition” like in $\eqref{truncated}$ with respect to the output of some of the hidden layers.
 Indeed, the chain rule implies:

 {{< math >}}$$
 \nabla_{\!y} L